TimOliver/TOGridView/README.md

 ## ANOTHER collection view?
 You know other people, including Apple have already done this right?

-Yeah, I realise this.
-And believe me, I loathe and despise having to reinvent the wheel. ^_^; However, after doing TONNES of research into the matter, including researching UICollectionView as well as several of the open-source ocollection/grid views on GitHUb, I eventually came to the conclusion that it would be best for iComics if I wrote my own.
+Yeah...
+I realise this.
+And believe me, I loathe and despise having to reinvent the wheel. ^_^; However, after doing TONNES of research into the matter, including researching UICollectionView as well as several of the open-source collection/grid views on GitHub, I eventually came to the conclusion that it would be best for iComics if I wrote my own.

 Reasons for this include:

   * UICollectionView is iOS 6 exclusive.
 Since I want iComics to support the first gen iPad (Which only goes up to iOS 5), it's not an option.
+  * All of the other collection view classes are desinged to be as flexible as possible, which also means they're very complex, with huge learning curves.
+I'm creating this class only with iComics' design requirements in mind.
   * I have not seen a SINGLE class (UICollectionView included) that elegantly animates interface orientation changes at 60FPS on all iOS devices.
 I plan to fix this. :D
-  * All of the other collection view classes are desinged to be as flexible as possible.
-Unfortunatly this means they're are ultimately very huge and complex.
-I'm creating this class only with iComics' design requirements in mind.

 ## Features